zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Prefer IP Address for API Layer services

-API Mediation layer services are using hostname when communicating with each other.
-This behavior can be changed so IP address is used instead.
+API Mediation Layer services use the hostname when communicating with each other.
+This behavior can be changed so that the IP address is used instead.

 **Follow these steps:**